 No, the client isn’t always right.
 Sometimes they are very, very wrong.
 But being a business owner means putting the business first.
 Get your emotions in check, show up as a professional, and never burn a bridge.

-No matter what the situation is:
+No matter what the client conflict or sticky situation is:

 - Look for an amicable solution or a way to meet in the middle